FIWARE-Ops/data-space-connector/examples/aws-garnet/README.md

 source ~/.bash_profile
 ```

-* Use the provided script `eks-cluster-fargateProfiler.sh` to populate your resources IDs to instantiate the Amazon EKS Cluster template
+* Use the provided script `eks-cluster-fargateProfiler.sh` [available in this repository](./scripts/eks-cluster-fargateProfiler.sh) to populate your resources IDs to instantiate the Amazon EKS Cluster template

 ```shell
 chmod +x ./scripts/eks-cluster-fargateProfiler.sh